Learn some easy ways to recognize if you are overstocked or understocked.

 Unfortunately for planners, management does not typically look and track inventory at the level a planner would or is responsible for.
 Executives typically like a corporate-wide top-down view of the financials, including inventory investment.
 From this top-down perspective, inventory does not necessarily fall into the three aforementioned states.
 And, by the law of large numbers the overstocked items end up negating the under stocked items so the investment may look more balanced from a top-down perspective then it really is.
 The true breakdown of inventory by state is lost, along with your true performance.
 At the very minimum, calling attention to the inventory investment by state is a great way to demonstrate your performance, even when aggregated.
 It is also a better way to illustrate inventory trends.

-Contact us and let us know if there is anything you would like us to write about as we are always looking for exciting new topics for our readers.
+Contact us and let us know if there is anything you would like us to write about as we are always looking for exciting new inventory and forecasting topics for our readers.